Should You Pay More On Holidays?

 At a time when farm labor is becoming competitive, it’s in your best interest to consider paying extra on holidays.
 Heller says a study conducted by his consulting firm, Central Wisconsin Ag Services, and the University of Wisconsin found that of dairy employees who quit their jobs, 29% cited wages and benefits as the No. 1 reason and 11% cited time off as the main reason for moving on.

-Read more about figuring out a Christmas schedule here.
+Read more about figuring out a Holiday schedule here.